What is a credit card for bad credit?

 - Breaking your credit agreement – If you missed any payments or went over your credit limit, this will break the terms of your credit agreement and be noted on your credit file.

 - Getting into financial difficulty – Each repayment you miss is noted on your credit file.
 Missing multiple repayments can cause your score to quickly drop, particularly if you miss a number of consecutive repayments.

 - Being close to your credit limit – The amount of credit you use also impacts your score.
 Always use your card sensibly and make your payments on time.
-Not doing so could harm your credit rating and make obtaining credit more difficult.

 - Having no credit history – If you’ve never taken on any form of credit before, lenders and credit reference agencies have no way of knowing how you handle credit.
 This means you’ll likely have a low credit score.